jonnor/embeddedml/projects/dollar_tinyml/applications/toothbrushing/notes.md

 PoC with ML

-- Label exiting dataset.
-Use 1-5Hz energy and orientation as indicators
-- Output .parquet file for har_trees
-- Train model, based on har_trees
+- Verify model predictions
+- Integrate model into firmware
-- Record some data
+- Record some data on device
+- Compare device data with Hussain dataset
 - Test on device
+- Move project to its own repository.
+Under jonnor?

 Misc